ISISComputingGroup/ibex_developers_manual/Adding-motor-IOC-to-global-motor-moving-and-stop-all.md

 To add "in motion" support, the same file must be included, but it will need to be first edited to add support for that IOC to push its status.

 Inside motorUtil.db add the new IOC (you need one entry per ioc independent of how many things it controls) to the $(P)_FAN dfanout record.
-Ignore how the Galils are done - that way is historic.
 We will take the example of the SMC100 motion IOC.

 * Locate an unused calc record input in $(P)CS:MOT:_MOVING1 - in this case we will use input "A"
 * Add a line like **$(IFIOC_SMC100_01=#)  field(OUTA, "$(PVPREFIX)CS:MOT:_MOVING1.A CA")**   to the dfanout record